-- Click the appropriate Visual COBOL RM/Panels Conversion entry for your platform. - 5.
+- 4. Click the appropriate Visual COBOL RM/Panels Conversion entry for your platform. - 5.
 Click the Download icon to the right of the zip filename in the Attachments list, and save the .zip file. - 6.
-Extract the contents of the .zip file to a directory that is not the project directory.
+Extract the contents of the .zip file to the project directory.